elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/how-did-industrialisation-influence-the-subject-matter-and-technological-advancements-in-art-during-the-19th-century.md

 subject: Art History and Literature
 file_name: how-did-industrialisation-influence-the-subject-matter-and-technological-advancements-in-art-during-the-19th-century.md
 url: /learn/art-history-and-literature/questions/how-did-industrialisation-influence-the-subject-matter-and-technological-advancements-in-art-during-the-19th-century
-score: 9.0
+score: -1.0
 related_article1:
-    id: 160107
+    id: 159843
     title: >-
-        How did Impressionist artists depict the modern city, and what techniques and innovations did they use to capture urban life?
+        In what ways did art reflect social issues and contribute to social movements during the 19th and early 20th centuries?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-impressionist-artists-depict-the-modern-city-and-what-techniques-and-innovations-did-they-use-to-capture-urban-life
+    url: /learn/art-history-and-literature/questions/in-what-ways-did-art-reflect-social-issues-and-contribute-to-social-movements-during-the-19th-and-early-20th-centuries
 related_article2:
-    id: 159840
+    id: 160109
     title: >-
-        How did migration and cultural exchange contribute to artistic diversity in the École de Paris?
+        What were the origins and key developments of Cubism, and how did it impact modern art?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-migration-and-cultural-exchange-contribute-to-artistic-diversity-in-the-cole-de-paris
+    url: /learn/art-history-and-literature/questions/what-were-the-origins-and-key-developments-of-cubism-and-how-did-it-impact-modern-art
 related_article3:
-    id: 160107
+    id: 159846
     title: >-
-        How did Impressionist artists depict the modern city, and what techniques and innovations did they use to capture urban life?
+        How did Expressionism and Neo-Impressionism influence later art movements?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-impressionist-artists-depict-the-modern-city-and-what-techniques-and-innovations-did-they-use-to-capture-urban-life
+    url: /learn/art-history-and-literature/questions/how-did-expressionism-and-neoimpressionism-influence-later-art-movements
 related_article4:
-    id: 159852
+    id: 159839
     title: >-
-        What were the distinctive characteristics and developments of American and Eastern European modernities in art?
+        In what ways did Orientalism and colonialism affect the representation of non-Western cultures in Western art?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-were-the-distinctive-characteristics-and-developments-of-american-and-eastern-european-modernities-in-art
+    url: /learn/art-history-and-literature/questions/in-what-ways-did-orientalism-and-colonialism-affect-the-representation-of-nonwestern-cultures-in-western-art
 related_article5:
-    id: 159848
+    id: 159845
     title: >-
-        How did European colonisation influence African artistic practices, and what were some Western perceptions and misunderstandings?
+        What were the key characteristics and artists of the Victorian Radicals, and how did they respond to the social and political context of their time?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-european-colonisation-influence-african-artistic-practices-and-what-were-some-western-perceptions-and-misunderstandings
+    url: /learn/art-history-and-literature/questions/what-were-the-key-characteristics-and-artists-of-the-victorian-radicals-and-how-did-they-respond-to-the-social-and-political-context-of-their-time
 ---

 &nbsp;